fortcollinscreatorhub/ACL_Client_ESP32-IDF/README.md

 * "Access" LED - indicates thati an RFID with the correct acccess rights for the equipment has been detected.
 It flashes when an RFID without correct permission has been detected.
 * Relay output - connected to a transistor that controls a relay connected to the equipment - typically a low voltage signal.
 * Reader output - connected to a transistor that controls the power to the RFID reader.
 This is needed for equipment that needs a "level triggered" control (as opposed to a door controller where "edge triggered" suffices).
 Most readers will not reliably keep sending data when an RFID is left in front of the reader.
 To get around this, when a valid RFID is detected (not necessarily with the correct permissions), the reader is powered down and then brought back up to force it to re-detect the card.

+# Development

+See the [developer guide](docs/README-dev.md) for information re: how to build the software.